MahdiDavoodi/ProblemSolving/LeetCode/TwoSum/README.md

     }
 }
 ```

+☀️ Result:

+> Runtime: 34 ms, faster than 42.80% of Java online submissions for Two Sum.
+>
+> Memory Usage: 39 MB, less than 88.28% of Java online submissions for Two Sum.

 Because of the usage of two for loops, in the worst situation, we have to iterate through the array multiple times.